wacncontent/CustomizeTool/removeCommentOutput2/articles/site-recovery/site-recovery-failover.md

 This procedure describes how to run an unplanned failover for a recovery plan.
 Alternatively you can run the failover for a single virtual machine or physical server on the **Virtual Machines** tab.

 1. Select **Recovery Plans** > *recoveryplan_name*.
 Click **Failover** > **Unplanned Failover**.
-3. On the **Confirm Unplanned Failover **page, choose the source and target locations.
+2. On the **Confirm Unplanned Failover **page, choose the source and target locations.
 Note the failover direction.

 	- If previous failovers worked as expected and all of the virtual machine servers are located on either the source or target location, the failover direction details are for information only.
 	- If virtual machines are active on both the source and target locations, the **Change Direction** button appears.
 Use this button to change and specify the direction in which the failover should occur.

-4. If you're failing over to Azure and data encryption is enabled for the cloud, in **Encryption Key** select the certificate that was issued when you enabled data encryption during Provider installation on the VMM server.
+3. If you're failing over to Azure and data encryption is enabled for the cloud, in **Encryption Key** select the certificate that was issued when you enabled data encryption during Provider installation on the VMM server.
-5. Select **Shut down virtual machines and synchronize the latest data** to specify that Site Recovery should try to shut down the protected virtual machines and synchronize the data so that the latest version of the data will be failed over.
-If you don’t select this option or the attempt doesn’t succeed the failover will be from the latest available recovery point for the virtual machine.
+4. Select **Shut down virtual machines and synchronize the latest data** to specify that Site Recovery should try to shut down the protected virtual machines and synchronize the data so that the latest version of the data will be failed over.
+If you don't select this option or the attempt doesn't succeed the failover will be from the latest available recovery point for the virtual machine.
-6. You can follow the failover progress on the **Jobs** tab.
+5. You can follow the failover progress on the **Jobs** tab.
 Note that even if errors occur during an unplanned failover, the recovery plan runs until it is complete.
-7. After the failover, the virtual machines are in a **commit pending** state.
+6. After the failover, the virtual machines are in a **commit pending** state.
 Click **Commit** to commit the failover.
-8. If you set up replication to use multiple recovery points, in Change Recovery Point you can select to use a recovery point that isn't the latest (latest is used by default).
+7. If you set up replication to use multiple recovery points, in Change Recovery Point you can select to use a recovery point that isn't the latest (latest is used by default).
 After you commit additional recovery points will be removed.
-9. After replication is complete the virtual machines start up and are running at the secondary location.
-However they aren’t protected or replicating.
+8. After replication is complete the virtual machines start up and are running at the secondary location.
+However they aren't protected or replicating.
 When the primary site is available again with the same underlying infrastructure, click **Reverse Replicate** to begin reverse replication.
 This ensures that all the data is replicated back to the primary site, and that the virtual machine is ready for failover again.
 Reverse replication after an unplanned failover incurs an overhead in data transfer.
 The transfer will use the same method that is configured for initial replication settings for the cloud.

 ## Failback from secondary to primary